ilvcs/SmartContractsList/README.md

 # A list of useful Solidity smart contracts

-Hai, i have created a list of useful smart contracts for everybody to use.
+Hi, i have created a list of useful smart contracts for everybody to learn smart contract development .

+### Happy learning